 How does Faliszek criticize the Epic CEO?
 In his seven-minute video, he starts off quite strongly.
 First of all, he wonders why anyone should still work hard at Epic Games.
 He directly attacks Tim Sweeney, saying that he has developed to only make one game and invest all his time in it to make as much money as possible.

 This is where the comparison with Gabe begins.
-Faliszek says: And I guess, hey, Tim, Gabe can do it better than you.
-I don’t know what to tell you, man, because you no longer care about creating things.
+Faliszek says: And I guess well, hey, Tim, Gabe’s better at that than you.
+I don’t know what to tell you, man, because you stopped caring about making things.

 He continues to say that he doesn’t know if he would have the motivation to work hard at Epic or any other large publisher (he mentions EA as an example) if he can just be laid off, even if a game is successful.